PDFO: A Cross-Platform Package for Powell's Derivative-Free Optimization Solvers: The pdfo PDFO package

 \subsection{Automatic selection of the solver}

-When invoking the \pdfofun function, the user may specify which solver to call in the backend.
-However, if the user does not do so or chooses a solver that is incapable of solving the problem (e.g., \gls{uobyqa} cannot solve constrained problems), then \pdfofun selects the solver as follows. \begin{enumerate} \item If the problem is unconstrained, then \gls{uobyqa} is selected when~$2 \le n \le 8$, and \gls{newuoa} is selected when~$n = 1$ or~$n > 8$. \item If the problem is bound-constrained, then \gls{bobyqa} is selected. \item If the problem is linearly constrained, then \gls{lincoa} is selected. \item Otherwise, \gls{cobyla} is selected. \end{enumerate} The problem type is detected automatically according to the input.
-In the unconstrained case, we select \gls{uobyqa} for small problems because it is more efficient, and the number \num{8} is set according to our experiments on the CUTEst~\cite{Gould_Orban_Toint_2015} problems.
+When invoking the \texttt{pdfo} function, the user may specify which solver to call in the backend.
+In the Python and MATLAB versions, this can be done by setting the argument \texttt{method} and the option \texttt{solver}, respectively.
+These names are consistent with those used in \texttt{scipy.optimize.minimize} and \texttt{fmincon}.
+However, if the user does not specify a solver or chooses a solver that is incapable of solving the problem (e.g., \gls{uobyqa} cannot solve constrained problems), then \texttt{pdfo} selects the solver as follows. \begin{enumerate} \item If the problem is unconstrained, then \gls{uobyqa} is selected when~$2 \le n \le 8$, and \gls{newuoa} is selected when~$n = 1$ or~$n > 8$. \item If the problem is bound-constrained, then \gls{bobyqa} is selected. \item If the problem is linearly constrained, then \gls{lincoa} is selected. \item Otherwise, \gls{cobyla} is selected. \end{enumerate} The problem type is detected automatically according to the input.
+In the unconstrained case, we select \gls{uobyqa} for small problems because it is more efficient, and the number~\num{8} is set according to our experiments on the CUTEst~\cite{Gould_Orban_Toint_2015} problems.
 Note that Powell's implementation of \gls{uobyqa} cannot handle univariate unconstrained problems, for which \gls{newuoa} is chosen.